-A hybrid cloud has become an indispensable part of overall data architecture.
-This course will look at the benefits and how to prepare for disaster recovery, cloud migration, or data sharing
+A hybrid cloud is now an essential element of overall data architecture.
+This course explores its advantages and prepares learners for disaster recovery, cloud migration, and data sharing.

 Data mesh is a framework for decentralized domain-driven architectures, with data as a product, that is self-service, and with strong governance models.
 Learn the benefits of data mesh and how it works.

-As a developer, we know it’s important to learn how a piece of technology works under the hood to understand correctness, performance, security, and scalability considerations .
+We believe it’s important to know how a piece of technology works under the hood to understand its consistency, performance, security, and scalability characteristics.

-The next course will describe the Kafka architecture with lectures from Jun Rao, one of the original authors of Kafka, and a Confluent co-founder.
+This course describes the architecture of Apache Kafka with lectures from Jun Rao, one of its original authors and a Confluent co-founder.
 Over to you, Jun!

 ksqlDB looks like magic when you first use it, so let’s take a tour and discover how it’s been built with ease-of-use in mind but also security, scalability and performance.